-The Company will file U.S. Federal and state income tax returns and non-U.S. income tax returns in various jurisdictions.
-All of these returns will be subject to examination by their respective taxing jurisdictions from the date of filing through each applicable statute of limitation period.
+The Company files U.S. Federal and state income tax returns and non-U.S. income tax returns in various jurisdictions.
+All of these returns are subject to examination by their respective taxing jurisdictions from the date of filing through each applicable statute of limitation period.
 The Company's significant operations up to the date of separation have historically been included in Varian's U.S. federal and state income tax returns and non-U.S. jurisdiction tax returns.
-The Varian group's U.S. federal tax returns are generally no longer subject to tax examinations for years prior to 2013.
-For U.S. states and other foreign tax returns, the Company is generally no longer subject to tax examinations for years prior to 2007.
+Material liabilities arising related to the pre-spin operations would be the responsibility of Varian.
+Other periods for entities acquired are still open and subject to examination.
+Generally, periods prior to 2008 are no longer subject to examination.

-14. SEGMENT INFORMATION
+15. SEGMENT INFORMATION